MegaMakers/code-of-conduct/README.md

 Because this is a free Slack account, we have restricted scrollback, but Slack--the company--retains complete logs of all channels and direct messages back to the creation of MegaMaker.
 Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
 Our logs may be subject to subpoena and could become public as part of legal proceedings.

-However, our forums are self-hosted using Discourse.
-We uses Discourse's message retention features to delete old messages and uploaded files.
+However, our forums are self-hosted using Playgroup.
+We uses Playgroup's message retention features to archive important threads from Slack.

 Harassment:
 -----------